Coria, Cáceres

-Coria ([ˈkoɾja]) is a Spanish municipality in the province of Cáceres, Extremadura, formed by the city of the same name and the towns of Puebla de Argeme and Rincón del Obispo.
-The whole municipality has 12,531 inhabitants and a population density of 120 inhabitants/km, which makes this city the capital of Vegas de Alagón and the fourth largest city in the province of Cáceres.
+Coria ([ˈkoɾja]) is a municipality of Spain belonging to the province of Cáceres, Extremadura.
+In addition to the town of the same name, the municipality also comprises the settlements of Puebla de Argeme and Rincón del Obispo.
+With a population of 12,531 inhabitants, Coria is the fourth most-populated municipality in the province.

+It is located on the Alagón river bank.

-The largest municipality in the northwest of the province, Coria preserves several monuments and holds an annual national tourist interest festival in honor of San Juan.
+Coria preserves several monuments and holds an annual national tourist interest festival in honor of San Juan.

 History

 Founded before the Romans occupied the Iberian Peninsula, and called Caura, the Romans gave it its present name in Latin, Caurium, and later the city was granted Roman citizenship.
-Later under the Visigoths, the Diocese of Coria was created and, except for the years of Muslim rule, held at the Episcopal Coria until the twentieth century, when it was forced to share the capital of the diocese in Cáceres.
+Later under the Visigoths, the Diocese of Coria was created.
 The centuries in which Coria was the only capital of the diocese were of great prosperity for the city.